tanaikech/ggsrun/help/README.md

    --projectname value, --pn value    Upload several GAS scripts as a project.
    --googledocname value, --gn value  Filename of Google Docs which is created.
    --projecttype value, --pt value    You can select where it creates a new project.
 Please input 'spreadsheet', 'document', 'slide' and 'form'.
 When you select one of them, new project is created as a bound script.
 If this option is not used, new project is created as a standalone script.
 This is a default. (default: "standalone")
+   --chunksize value, --chunk value   You can also set the maximum chunk size for the resumable upload.
+This unit is MB. (default: 100)
+   --convertto value, -c value        When you want to upload the file by converting, use this. '-c doc', '-c sheet' and '-c slide' convert to Google document, spreadsheet and slides, respectively.
+But there are files which cannot be converted.
+Please be careful this.
    --noconvert, --nc                  If you don't want to convert file to Google Apps format.
    --jsonparser, -j                   Display results by JSON parser
 ~~~